nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_WORKING_WITH_DOM.md

 ## Query DOM

-There are 3 main methods on the `document` object in JavaScript for querying information from the document object model of your HTML.
+There are 2 main methods on the `document` object in JavaScript that you will be using for querying information from the Document Object Model (DOM) of your HTML.

+1. **querySelector** - This is the method you will be using the most.
+It lets you use CSS selectors to select DOM elements.
 1. **getElementById** - This will return 1 DOM element or undefined.
-1. **getElementsByClassName** - This will always return a collection.
-The collection will have 0-_n_ elements in it.
-1. **getElementsByTagName** - This will always return a collection.
-The collection will have 0-_n_ elements in it.

 > **See for yourself:** The code below is in a [DOM Query JSFiddle](https://jsfiddle.net/chortlehoort/m3twofe2/) that you can run yourself.
 Just make sure you have your dev tools open to see the output.